teksingozde/Mission-to-Mars/README.md

 The warmest month is Month 8 with an average temperature of -68.383°C.

 ##### 3. Which month, on average, has the lowest atmospheric pressure?
 The highest?
-Month 6 has the lowest atmospheric pressure with an average pressure of745.054 Pascals.
+Month 6 has the lowest atmospheric pressure with an average pressure of 745.054 Pascals.
 Month 9 has the greatest atmospheric pressure with an average pressure of 913.306 Pascals.

 ##### 4. How many terrestrial days exist in a Martian year?
 A visual estimate within 25% was made.